metagame-xyz/evm-translator/src/core/contractInterpreters/README.md

     - **contractOfficialName**: A specific but still readable name for the contract(s) you're interpreting.
     - **contractName**: A highly readable name for the contract(s) you're interpreting.
 This name can appear in the `exampleDescription` field of the interpretation so choose it wisely.

     - **writeFunctions**: this is the meat of your interpretation.
-Each key/value pair is a contract method name that corresponds to another object.
+You dEach key/value pair is a contract method name that corresponds to another object.
 This inner object has the following fields...

         - (required!) **action**: A very short (1-2 words ideally) description of what the user _did_ in the transaction.
 This should include a past tense verb.
 See the `Action` enum from [this file](https://github.com/metagame-xyz/evm-translator/blob/main/src/interfaces/interpreted.ts) for a bunch of action names.
 If at all possible, pick an action from this enum.